PiscatorX/Skunkworks/Shark_eDNA/README.md

 DADA2 is an R package and to run it on the cluster we have to set it up properly.
 It also important to point out that DADA2 is implemented as part of the [Qiime2 pipeline](https://docs.qiime2.org/2024.5/plugins/available/dada2/denoise-paired/).
 However, we are going to run DADA2 directly through R.

 To get R to run on the cluster we have to set up a few items.
 First we request to request to used the cluster interactively by issuing the command ```qsubi``` command.
-More on that and related HP2 commands [here].
+More on that and related HP2 commands [here](https://www0.sun.ac.za/hpc/index.php?title=HOWTO_submit_jobs).
 To use the R console, we can load the R module.

 ```
 module load  app/R/4.3.2